 There would be an increase in housing demand in Johnson and Pettis Counties as a result of the additional personnel.
-Following the methodology described in Section 3.6.1.3 (Socioeconomics, Affected Environment, Analysis Methodology), it is estimated that at the end-state, there would be 1,690 personnel on base and
+Following the methodology described in Section 3.6.1.3 (Socioeconomics, Affected Environment, Analysis Methodology), it is estimated that at the end-state, there would be 1,690 personnel on base and 5,577 personnel off base, representing an increase in demand for 253 on-base housing units and 524 off-base housing units under this alternative compared to the No Action Alternative.

-- 5,577 personnel off base, representing an increase in demand for 253 on-base housing - units and 524 off-base housing units under this alternative compared to the No Action - 3 Alternative.
+Based on the number of housing units at Whiteman AFB (see Section 3.6.2.1.2, Socioeconomics, Environmental Consequences, No Action at Whiteman AFB, a.
+Total base direct jobs include active military and civilian employed by the Department of the Air Force and does not include contractors.

-- 4 Based on the number of housing units at Whiteman AFB (see Section 3.6.2.1.2, - 5 Socioeconomics, Environmental Consequences, No Action at Whiteman AFB, - 6 Housing), on-base housing units would be expected to support the end-state of - 7 1,690 on-base military personnel under this alternative.
+Housing), on-base housing units would be expected to support the end-state of 1,690 on-base military personnel under this alternative.